ITISFoundation/osparc-manual-z43/docs/GeneralUsage/adaptscripts.md

     ```
     %load python_file_name.py
     ```
-2. In your newly imported script, enable the 3D viewer of the model you have set up, you must add another line to import the viewer module:
+2. In your newly imported script, you must add two more lines to import the viewer module (to enable the 3D viewer of your model) and various setup functions:
     ```
     from z43_scene_viewer import Viewer
+    from s4l_v1._api.application import run_application, get_app_safe, print_app_info

     ```
 3. To initialize the project, you must include the following code snippet into the python notebook before you begin setting up the model:
     ```